 Risk-taking, Hughes said, is choosing to act even when you are not certain about every single part of your plan or even questioning if you can succeed.

 The Class of 2017 wasn’t afraid to act, and because of that its members were able to overcome adversity on their way to graduation.

 “Each of you had different challenges.
 You all pushed yourselves to get here today, to earn your college degree or certificate,” Hughes said.
 “And pushing yourself is really the very heart of taking risk – it’s doing something even when it’s hard or scary or new.
 As you transition to your next challenge, your new job or your new school, you know you have what it takes to be successful.”

-Raimondo’s visits to CCRI classrooms and dining halls have given her a clear look at student commitment to their jobs, their families and their education, she said.
+Raimondo’s visits to CCRI classrooms and cafeterias have given her a clear look at student commitment to their jobs, their families and their education, she said.